MoneyINC Logo

 The Best RAV4 Years

-Like many car manufacturers, Toyota has had a few hits and misses over the years with the RAV4.
+Like many car manufacturers, Toyota has had a few hits and misses over the years with the RAV4 despite being a well-respected brand in the crossover space.
 However, there have been some clear standouts.
 These are the best Rav4 models based on reviews, sales, and awards.
-And if you are in the market for a used car, these are the years you should be targeting.
+And if you are in the market for a used car, these are the years you should be targeting, but you also have to consider your personal needs because certain features may be more important to you than others.
+The following models represent those with an overall strong balance of all features.

 2009 RAV4 Model

-According to Vehiclehistory, the vehicle was well-built to last over 300,000 miles with just minor repairs and a paint job.
-This car is the perfect example of Toyota's "if it ain't broke, don't fix it" philosophy.
+According to Vehicle history, the vehicle was well-built to last over 300,000 miles with just minor repairs and a paint job.
+Many of these cars are still on the road, so while this car is over a decade old, it still has a place in many people’s hearts and drivers are reluctant to get a new car when this one works so well!
+This car is the perfect example of Toyota’s “if it ain’t broke, don’t fix it” philosophy.

 2010 RAV4 Model

-The 2010 model also fared quite well, with few changes from the stellar 2009 model.
+Although not as outstanding as the 2009 model to many reviewers, the 2010 model also fared quite well, with few changes from the stellar 2009 model.
 It did get a slightly more powerful engine, which was a nice touch.
 In terms of power and fuel economy, it was pretty much on par with the 2009 model.
-However, it did get a few new safety features, including lane departure warning and blind spot monitor.
+It also got a few new safety features, including lane departure warning and blind spot monitor, but there were no major changes to the vehicle.

-These are both still relevant today and would be great additions to any used car.
-With a spacious interior and a comfortable ride, the 2010 RAV4 is still an excellent choice for a used car.
+The 2009 and 2010 models are both still relevant today and would be great additions to any used car, and while the 2009 often pulls ahead, the two years are head to head.
+With a spacious interior and a comfortable ride, the 2010 RAV4 is still an excellent choice for a used car, and some drivers may prefer to have some of the added safety features that distinguish this vehicle from the 2009 model, but drivers love both.

 2016 RAV4 Model

 Toyota did a fantastic job on the 2016 RAV4.
 And this explains it has made our list of the best RAV4s ever made.
 Its consumer ratings are above average.
-Most users had and still have good things to say about it.
+Most users had and still have good things to say about it, and it shows that Toyota’s reputation for reliability is never far from mind when cars are being designed.

-According to Repairpal, average annual repair cost the 2016 429 dollars.
-This made it one of the most affordable cars to maintain.
+According to Repairpal, average annual repair cost of the 2016 model is 429 dollars.
+This made it one of the most affordable cars to maintain, which can save you tons of money in the long run.
 Most importantly, only 37 complaints have been filed against it to the NHTSA.
 And this is relatively low compared to other models from the same year and manufacturer.

-The stylish and modern 2018 RAV4 is another great choice if you are in the market for the best-used Toyota RAV4.
-It shows that Toyota took its time on this model's interior design.
+The stylish and modern 2018 Toyota RAV4 is another great choice if you are in the market for the best-used Toyota RAV4.
+It shows that Toyota took its time on this model’s interior design.
 The cabin is spacious and well laid out, with high-quality materials.
-Regarding safety, the 2018 RAV4 comes standard with many features, including lane departure warning and blind spot monitor.
+Regarding the Toyota safety sense, the 2018 RAV4 comes standard with many features, including lane departure warning and blind spot monitor.

 It is also one of the most fuel-efficient RAV4s ever made.
 Toyota also upgraded its infotainment system for this model year, making it one of the most user-friendly systems on the market.